lighthouse-dashboard/lighthouse-dashboard/README.md

 - [App](http://0.0.0.0:4000)
 - [Swagger](http://0.0.0.0:4000/documentation) (only for NODE_ENV=development)

-# Config
-Most config should be in `/dashboard.config.js`or `./server.config.js` whether it is backend or UI

 # Startup
 To get a minimal version up and running locally just clone this repo.
 Add a `.env` file with the variables described below and run `docker-compose up`.
 After a couple of minutes you should be able to see that the server has started